michalvankodev/michalvankodev-site/_pages/portfolio.md

 I'm advanced user of source code management tools _git_ and _svn_.

-I've a driving licence for category B 🚗.
+I've a driving license for category B 🚗.